Girl on the Edge

 Girl on the Edge is a 2015 American drama film directed by Jay Silverman and starring Taylor Spreitler, Gil Bellows, Elizabeth Peña and Peter Coyote.
 The film premiered at the 2015 Sedona Film Festival.

+Premise

+A troubled teenager falls victim to an online predator.
+Unable to cope with her psychological trauma, Hannah Green (Taylor Spreitler) becomes self-destructive and her parents make the heartbreaking decision to send her away to an alternative healing center in the wilderness.